Find a Varicose Veins or Spider Vein Center Near You ~ VeinDirectory.org

 What is CT Scanning of the Abdomen?

-CT scanning also known as CT scan is a noninvasive, painless radiological test to evaluate many disorders of the abdomen and pelvis.
-CT scan uses special x-ray equipment to produce multiple cross sectional images of the abdomen and pelvis- which are then analyzed by a computer and converted into a 3 dimensional picture.
-The CT scan is many times more sensitive then the plain x ray in imaging the internal organs of the abdomen.
-Today, CT is always the first test to detect most pathology of the abdomen and pelvis and is the Gold Standard for evaluation individuals who have suffered abdominal trauma.
+CT scanning, also known as CT scan, is a non-invasive, painless radiological test to evaluate many disorders of the abdomen and pelvis.
+CT scan uses special x-ray equipment to produce multiple cross sectional images of the abdomen and pelvis, which are then analyzed by a computer and converted into a 3 dimensional picture.
+The CT scan is many times more sensitive then the plain x-ray in imaging the internal organs of the abdomen.
+Today, CT is always the first test to detect most pathology of the abdomen and pelvis and is the gold standard for evaluating individuals who have suffered abdominal trauma.

 What conditions of the abdomen can CT scan be used for?